Coverage and cost

 Home delivery pharmacy is an option if you take long-term medicines for conditions like high blood pressure, asthma or diabetes.
 Using home delivery pharmacy, you can get up to a three-month supply of your medicine delivered right to your home.
 Home delivery pharmacies can save you time and money.
 Check the details of your plan to find out more about home delivery pharmacy.
 Some plans require you to get your long-term medicines through home delivery pharmacy in order to have some of the cost covered.
 A home delivery pharmacy is also called a mail order pharmacy.

-When a Prior Authorization is needed, it means your prescription drug plan must approve your prescription before PrimeMail can fill your order.
+When a Prior Authorization is needed, it means your prescription drug plan must approve your prescription before it can be filled.
 Step Therapy means you take a "step" approach with your medicines.
 You may first need to try a more clinically appropriate or cost effective drug before other drugs are approved by your prescription drug plan.
 Certain prescription medicines must be tried without success before other medicines will be approved.
-PrimeMail will work with your doctor to validate what drugs have been tried.
+We will work with your doctor to validate what drugs have been tried.

-For both Prior Authorizations and Step Therapy, PrimeMail will work closely with your doctor to determine if your claim will be authorized.
+For both Prior Authorizations and Step Therapy, we will work closely with your doctor to determine if your claim will be authorized.
 This process may take up to five to ten business days.
-Once approval is received, PrimeMail will ship your medicine.
-If we are unable to get an approval from your prescription drug plan, PrimeMail will notify you about the denial.
+Once approval is received, your prescription will be filled.
+If we are unable to get an approval from your prescription drug plan, we will notify you about the denial.

 Prescriptions can be profiled at the request of the member.
 You could choose this option if you still have medicine on hand and do not require any more until a later date.
 When you are ready to get the prescription filled, call Member Services at 877.357.7463 or view your medicines to start your order.